carissaeats/carissaeats.github.io/aboutme.md

 Food is one thing that can be transported from country to country, and because my grandma was able to bring her cooking from China, I have been able to enjoy her cooking and learn more about my own heritage by living with her.

 I’ll be releasing interviews with food establishment owners, recipes for anyone to follow, stories attached to my favorite eats, and even foodie T.V. moments.
-I hope [@CarissaEats]({{site.url}}){:class="nounderline"} allows my viewers to enjoy food alongside me; it really is something I’m incredibly grateful to have every day.
+My writing is super informal, but I hope [@CarissaEats]({{site.url}}){:class="nounderline"} allows my viewers to enjoy food alongside me; it really is something I’m incredibly grateful to have every day.

 My **[beyond page](/beyond.html){:class="nounderline"}** will share some destinations I’ve been blessed to explore (with food as the highlight), whether it's eating fried quail eggs in Taiwanese night markets or shakshuka in Israel.